The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Notes

-- For stovetop sushi rice instructions, see this easy stovetop sushi rice recipe.
+- And, for stovetop sushi rice instructions, see this easy stovetop sushi rice recipe.